Translation Studies PhD

 This programme includes optional training on research skills, methods and problems.

-Between the School of Literatures, Languages and Cultures (LLC), the Careers Service, and the Institute for Academic Development (IAD), you’ll find a further range of programmes and resources to help you develop your postgraduate skills.
+Between the School of Literatures, Languages and Cultures (LLC), the Careers Service, and the Institute for Academic Development (IAD), you will find a further range of programmes and resources to help you develop your postgraduate skills.

 You will also have access to the University’s fantastic libraries, collections and worldwide strategic partnerships.